neo-project/docs/en-us/sc/quickstart/overview.md

 #### How to deploy?

-The deployment of smart contracts is performed by invoking API through a Publish transaction or Invocation transaction.
+Smart contracts are deployed by invoking API through an Invocation transaction (The Publish transaction for deployment of the old version system has been deprecated).
 We recommend you use NEO-GUI to deploy smart contracts.
 For more information, refer to [Depolying and Invoking Smart Contracts](deploy-invoke.md).

 Deploying and invoking smart contracts will cost fees.
 For more information, refer to [System Fees](../systemfees.md).